browsh-org/browsh/README.md

     webextension everytime webpack rebuilds it: (in `webext/dist`) `web-ext run --verbose`

+## Building a Browsh release
+If you'd like to build Browsh for a new package manager, or for any other reason, you can use the script at `interfacer/contrib/build_browsh.go` as a guide.
+Note you won't be able to build the web extension as Mozilla only allows one canonical version of web extensions per version number.
+So the build script downloads the official web extension `.xpi` file from the Mozilla archives.

 ## Tests

 For the webextension: in `webext/` folder, `npm test`